indieSoftware/NavigationStack/README.md

 - Or create your own custom transition animations
 - Navigate even without any transition animation at all if you want
 - Define the back transition animation right before transitioning back, not in advance when transitioning forward
-- Navigate back multiple screens at once, not only to the previous
+- Navigate back multiple screens at once, not only to the previous one
 - Use a full-screen present transition also on iOS 13

 ### Transition Examples